namanshetty25/Trading-Strategy/README.md

 ---

-## Install required libraries:
+## To run the code install these libraries:
-'''bash
+'''
 pip install -r requirements.txt
+'''